 All of the work on the layout is done by volunteers, and funded by annual dues, donations and sales of donated model railroad equipment.
 The group is always interested in donations of model railroad layouts, locomotives, rolling stock, buildings, scenery materials, tools or reference materials.
 These items may be used on the Museum’s layout or sold at model train shows.

-Emotional Dedication of Spinney Model Railway @ the Village in July 2019
+Dedication of the Ronald E. Spinney Building at the Village in July 2019

-Approximately 50 of his family, friends, colleagues and fellow model railroad enthusiasts gathered this past Thursday, July 18, in an emotional dedication of the building where the late Ron Spinney devoted many hours in creating what is regarded by many as “one of the best model railroads” in New England.
+Approximately 50 of his family, friends, colleagues and fellow model railroad enthusiasts gathered in July of 2019, in an emotional dedication of the building where the late Ron Spinney devoted many hours in creating what is regarded by many as “one of the best model railroads” in New England.

 As expected, friends, neighbors and fellow “modelers” travelled from several states for the evening event, one that became increasingly moving as his family, friends and colleagues spoke of him.
 Ron Spinney’s extraordinary life story had, in retrospect, a simple plan, one that played out so well it seemed to have been in his mind all along.
 The longtime Southport resident turned aside compelling big company job offers when graduating from the University of Maine.
 He married his college sweetheart, returned home, then built a company, and then, a family.